Alcohol Dependence and Withdrawal

 As physical dependence worsens, a person's tolerance to alcohol also increases.
 They will need to drink increasing amounts of alcohol to stave off alcohol withdrawal symptoms.
 Their health begins to deteriorate, they miss responsibilities, lose friendships, have marital issues, get fired and may eventually become homeless.

 Of course, not every story of physical dependence is like this, and many people manage to pull themselves out of the slippery slope before their lives are completely destroyed.

 Length of alcohol withdrawal symptoms

 Alcohol withdrawal symptoms start to emerge within hours after the last drink of alcohol.
 They worsen steadily before peaking at around two days after alcohol consumption has ceased.

 The duration of alcohol withdrawal varies depending on the severity of the addiction and other factors involved.
 However, most people experience withdrawal symptoms for a few days to a week or so.

 If you want to do an alcohol detox and think you will only experience mild alcohol withdrawal symptoms, it is okay to do a home detox.

 There are a few things you can do to make a home alcohol detox easier:

 - Acquire painkillers.
 When you go through withdrawal, your body will ache and you will probably have a headache.
-Having non addictive pain killers on hand such as ibuprofen and paracetamol will help alleviate some of the discomfort.
+Having non-addictive painkillers on hand such as ibuprofen and paracetamol will help alleviate some of the discomforts.